madjosh10/rod-cutting-algorithm/README.md

 ### 2. To test your algorithm implementations:
 - [x] A user will enter a number for n, the size of the rod.
-- [x] For each of the two algorithms, determine the optimal revenue rn with the corresponding optimal decompositions of the n and display the revenue and decompositions.
+- [x] For each of the two algorithms, determine the optimal revenue rn
+- [ ] Corresponding Optimal Decompositions of the n and display the revenue and decompositions.
 - [x] For each of the two algorithms, count a total number of recursive calls made in determining rn and display/compare them.
 - [x] Repeat a-c at least 5 times and show the results.